ivikash/TabGenius/README.md

-# Tab Sorter Chrome Extension
+# Tab Genius Chrome Extension

-A Chrome extension that helps you sort and organize your browser tabs efficiently.
+A smart Chrome extension that helps you sort and organize your browser tabs efficiently using AI.

 ## Features